-7. Safeguarding Learning from Experience Safeguarding learning and development is a continuous process; there are a number of key regular routes for this to occur.
+7. Safeguarding Learning from Experience

+Safeguarding learning and development is a continuous process; there are a number of key regular routes for this to occur.
 Experience without reflection does not always result in learning.
 It is through the reflective process that meaning is created and new insights gained.

-During the year: Patients' situations and experiences are regularly reviewed at Safeguarding Steering group.
+During the year:

+Patients' situations and experiences are regularly reviewed at Safeguarding Steering group.
 Learning is then shared more widely by Safeguarding Link Staff.
 This approach has been supported by minutes and also the use of the Datix reports for Adult Safeguarding, Safeguarding Children and MCA.

 Cases are also taken to the Joint Hospital Governance group and other governance groups for review and reflective learning.

 Feedback back from other agencies, peers, patients and their families either written or verbal is used as part of safeguarding discussions to enable staff to understand the impact of care provided whilst at QVH.

+8. Recommendations

-8. Recommendations Recommendations to take forward in the coming year include: Continue specialist development and succession planning for Adult safeguarding and MCA within the QVH safeguarding team Continue to strengthen safeguarding supervision and attendance at relevant meetings within QVH e.g. MDTs' and ward meetings. • Continue to review and update advice and guidance for QVH staff, patients and their families.
-Obtain funding for the QVH safeguarding prompt APP. • Continue to promote a culture where staff are encouraged to raise concerns and to whistle blow without fear. • Continue to streamline policies and training sessions whilst maintaining clear direction regarding legal requirements and maintain staff knowledge, competence and skills
+Recommendations to take forward in the coming year include:

+- Continue specialist development and succession planning for Adult safeguarding and MCA within the QVH safeguarding team - Continue to strengthen safeguarding supervision and attendance at relevant meetings within QVH e.g. MDTs' and ward meetings. - Continue to review and update advice and guidance for QVH staff, patients and their families.
+Obtain funding for the QVH safeguarding prompt APP. - Continue to promote a culture where staff are encouraged to raise concerns and to whistle blow without fear. - Continue to streamline policies and training sessions whilst maintaining clear direction regarding legal requirements and maintain staff knowledge, competence and skills

-1 • Learning Disability agenda is now covered in the Strategic safeguarding group Learning Disability agentia is not covered in the oracebie surebuilding broup reporting on the aspect of practice needs to be covered as a separate report. reporting on the aspect of practice needs to be covered as a separate report.
+• Learning Disability agenda is now covered in the Strategic safeguarding group reporting on the aspect of practice needs to be covered as a separate report.

 9. DELIVERING THE QVH SAFEGUARDING STRATEGY QVH Safeguarding strategy was updated during 2019.
 Delivery of the safeguarding agenda at QVH will continue to include: Ensure all aspects of safeguarding work and practice are considered and incorporated into all QVH services.
 Service developments take account of the need to safeguard all patients and are informed by service users and quality impact assessments.
-Processes in place to disseminate, monitor and evaluate outcomes of all case review recommendations and actions.
+Processes in place to disseminate, monitor and evaluate outcomes of all case recommendations and actions.
 Ensure there are effective arrangements in place to share information when required.
 Safeguarding training and systems compliance will be monitored by safeguarding leads.
 QVH will demonstrate it is meeting its statutory requirements via annual reporting and an audit programme in addition to this a Human Rights Framework has be incorporated into the strategy to make transparent protection of vulnerable patients at QVH.

-10. Conclusions and assurance 10.
-Incorporating safeguarding legal frameworks into every day clinical practice is a continuous process.
+10. Conclusions and assurance Incorporating safeguarding legal frameworks into every day clinical practice is a continuous process.
 Safeguarding patients and their families is everybody's responsibility.
 All health care at QVH is patient centred and QVH works closely with partners to ensure effective safeguarding is managed for all vulnerable patients whether they are children, young people, adults or other family members National metrics are reported to CQC and DH including: FGM assessments and PREVENT referrals.
 QVH continuously strives to develop staff knowledge, competence and support its staff to achieve the best outcomes for patients at risk of harm.
-QVH promotes a culture where staff are encouraged to raise concerns and to whistle blow
+QVH promotes a culture where staff are encouraged to raise concerns and to whistle blow without fear, this is evidenced in the staff survey.